What Is Whaling Phishing?

-Whaling is a type of phishing that aims to obtain sensitive information about a target.
-Whaling differs from phishing in that it targets high-profile, well-known, and wealthy individuals – CEOs, top-level executives, even celebrities.
-Fraudsters and cybercriminals can use the phished information to extort their victims or deceiving them into providing even more confidential or personal data.
+Whaling is a type of phishing attack that targets high-profile, well-known, and wealthy individuals – CEOs, top-level executives, even celebrities, hence the name “whaling.”
+Fraudsters and cybercriminals can use the phished information to extort their victims or deceive them into providing even more confidential or personal data.

 How Does a Whaling Phishing Attack Work?

-The basic step in a whaling attack is research – attackers will try to use every resource they have to find out more about the people they want to impersonate and their work environment.
+The basic step in a whale phishing attack is research.
+Attackers will try to use every resource they have to find out more about the people they want to impersonate and their work environment.
 They will check social network profiles in order to gain insights that might be later used in an email in order to seem trustworthy.

 The email address they would use would also seem authentic, and the message might include corporate logos and links to a fraudulent website that has been created to look legitimate.
 The emails would sound urgent, usually asking people to reply with certain information, open an attachment, pay an invoice or enter personal information on a fake website.

-The information the attackers get might be used to enter the company’s network, steal data or install software on your devices that allow them to maintain access to your network and monitor communications.
+The information gathered by the attackers might be used to enter the company’s network, steal data or install software on your devices that allow them to maintain access to your network and monitor communications.

 Whaling Attack Tactics